top of page

 Dreams for Future Pathways

-Left: Tiny Me playing with a tripod | Right: College I attended in Kyoto with New England style building
+Left: Tiny Me playing with a tripod | Right: College I attended in Kyoto with a New England-style building

 Education for Free Dreaming